Tips for Choosing the Best Acne Cleanser for Your Skin

 Don’t bother with antioxidant cleaners.
 You just wash the antioxidants down the drain.

 The ingredients to look for in a cleanser are:

-- Gentle.
-If you can “feel it working,” it’s damaging your skin.
+Gentle.
+If you can “feel it working,” simply because it tingles, it’s damaging your skin.

 Your acne cleanser should rinse off your skin even if you don’t use a washcloth (and it’s a good idea not to use a washcloth, both to avoid irritating the skin and to avoid reinfecting it).
 When you rinse it off, you should feel nothing at all, nothing slimy, grimy, or tingling.
 And cleansers should never irritate your eyes, make you sneeze, or leave a bad taste in your mouth.